TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   labs have tried to repeat the experiment.
-Although you often don't see this type of process being applied to many published conclusions in the basic sciences, when stakes are high and resources available (e.g. development of medical tests and treatments), a similar staged, multi-step, multi-lab/center process is typically required in order to make 'official' estimates of performance.
+Although you often don't see this type of process being applied to many published conclusions in the basic sciences, when stakes are high and resources available (e.g. development of medical tests and treatments), a similar multi-step (typically with progressively increasing sample sizes), multi-lab/center process is typically required in order to make 'official' estimates of performance.

 A critically important feature of the evaluation results obtained using an 'independent' (or nearly so) test-set is that the validity of those